Toloka/docs/en/guide/concepts/goldenset.md

     This option is available only for skills on control tasks.
 To use it, fill in the **Recent control and training task responses to use** field in pool quality control rules.

+{% endcut %}

-#### Can I use a skill beyond a particular pool or project and apply it to other projects as well?
+{% cut "Can I use a skill beyond a particular pool or project and apply it to other projects as well?" %}

 Yes, of course — you can use the same skill for different projects.
 But most often, a skill is intended for a specific project.
 If the Toloker completes a certain task well, this doesn't mean that they will complete other ones successfully.
 Another disadvantage is that if you filter by skills that were set long ago, you will artificially limit the number of available Tolokers.

+{% endcut %}

-#### How do I move control tasks from the Sandbox to the main pool?
+{% cut "How do I move control tasks from the Sandbox to the main pool?" %}

 The tasks themselves are not exported, only the project configuration and the settings of the selected pool.
 You can download the completed tasks from the pool in the Sandbox and import them to the exported pool.

 To download only the control tasks (if you completed them in the interface), go to **Mark up**, then click **Control tasks** and **Download**.

+{% endcut %}

-#### If a cheating Toloker gives a lot of incorrect responses, and the system eventually bans them for errors in control tasks, do I have to pay for the bad responses anyway?
+{% cut "If a cheating Toloker gives a lot of incorrect responses, and the system eventually bans them for errors in control tasks, do I have to pay for the bad responses anyway?" %}

 If the Toloker already got paid for the tasks, you can't get your money back.

+{% endcut %}

-#### When I export a project from the Sandbox, the task files are not exported.
+{% cut "When I export a project from the Sandbox, the task files are not exported.
 Is this how it's supposed to work?
-I suddenly lost the markup of the control tasks that I created in the sandbox.
+I suddenly lost the markup of the control tasks that I created in the sandbox." %}

 The tasks themselves are not exported, only the project configuration and the settings of the selected pool.
 However, you can download your marked up tasks from the **Sandbox** pool and import them to the pool you created.
 To download the control tasks only (if you marked them up in the interface), go to **Mark up**, then click **Control tasks** and **Download**.

+{% endcut %}

-#### If I upload tasks using smart mixing, does it mean that the same file should contain both the control tasks and general tasks, or can I upload them separately?
+{% cut "If I upload tasks using smart mixing, does it mean that the same file should contain both the control tasks and general tasks, or can I upload them separately?" %}

 Smart mixing is set up when you upload tasks to the pool.
 After creating a pool, click **Upload** and select the method for generating task suites.
 You can upload them using separate files or one file, arranging them in any order.

+{% endcut %}

 {% include [contact-support](../_includes/contact-support-help.md) %}